 - (d) Train and evaluate the linear regression model in the following scenarios: - 1.
-Without regularization: Use the training data to infer the parameters \mathbf{w} for all values of $M \in [0,9]$.
-For each order M, compute the RMSE separately for the training and test data, and plot all the values on the same graph, as shown in class (slide 36).
-Hint: To find the parameters, you can solve the system of linear equations for polynomial curve fitting (slide 22), or the vectorized normal equations (slide 44). - 2.
+Without regularization: Use the training data to infer the parameters w for all values of $M \in [0,9]$.
+For each order M, compute the RMSE separately for the training and test data, and plot all the values on the same graph, as shown in class. - 2.
 With regularization: Fixing M = 9, use the training data to infer the parameters \mathbf{w} , one parameter vector for each value of $\ln \lambda \in [-50, 0]$ in steps of 5.
 For each parameter vector (lambda value), compute the RMSE separately for the training and validation data, and plot all the values on the same graph, as shown in class.
 Select the regularization parameter that leads to the parameter vector that obtains the lowest RMSE on the validation data, and use it to evaluate the model on the test data.
-Report and compare the test RMSE with the one obtained without regularization.
-Hint: For each value of $\lambda \in \{e^{-50}, e^{-45}, ..., e^{-5}, e^0\}$, finding the parameters \mathbf{w} is done by using the vectorized normal equations for ridge regression (slide 45). - (e) [20 Bonus points] Train and evaluate the linear regression model above using sklearn.
-For ridge regression, add the validation data to the training data and use the $\mathtt{RidgeCV}$ function to tune the hyper-parameter λ (use 10 folds).
-Compare with the results from (d) above.
+Report and compare the test RMSE with the one obtained without regularization. - (e) [20 Bonus points] Train and evaluate the linear regression model above using sklearn.
+For ridge regression, add the validation data to the training data and use the RidgeCV function to tune the hyper-parameter λ (use 10 folds).

-2 Submission
+3 Submission

-Electronically submit on Canvas a hw01.zip file that contains the hw01 folder in which your code is in the 3 required files, as well as the report.pdf.
+Turn in a hard copy of your homework report at the beginning of class on the due date.
+Electronically submit on Blackboard a hw01.zip file that contains the hw01 folder in which your code is in the 3 required files.